Phi Phi Shopping

 Phi Phi is the place to get inked in style.
 Tonsai Village houses over 20 tattoo parlours offering a wide range of designs and styles from Japanese to tribal to futuristic, you name it.
 As this kind of ‘souvenir’ will last for a long time, it’s best to think twice before you get the needle piercing your fragile skin.
 First, have a look at the shop and see if hygiene conditions are up to standards, then talk seriously with the tattooist about what you want and negotiate the price so both of you are satisfied.

 Most of the tattoo shops in Phi Phi can get you inked with machine or bamboo.
-The latter option is generally slightly more expensive and painful yet is the traditional way of tattooing in Thailand.
+The latter option is generally slightly more expensive yet less painful, it is the traditional way of tattooing in Thailand.
 Tattoo Bar and Tapear Bamboo Tattoo are two parlours with an excellent reputation in Phi Phi.

 - Location: All around Tonsai Village